Skip to content

 Body Sizes Large (over 1000g)

-Threat Factors Pesticide Poisoning, Lead Poisoning, Direct Persecution
+Threat Factors Pesticide Poisoning, Lead Poisoning, Hunting and trapping

 The Lesser Spotted Eagle is a relatively small and dark eagle that nests in forested areas.
 Its plumage is uniformly brown, its thighs or “boots” are long and narrow and its beak is small compared to other eagles.
 In flight, it reveals broad rectangular wings, with paler coverts than its flight and tail feathers.
 It feeds on small mammals that are found in open fields and plains, occasionally near water sources.